canro91/canro91.github.io/_posts/2019-11-19-TwoCSharpIdioms.md

 series: C# idioms
 ---

+You have heard about Pythonic code?
+Languages have an expressive or "native" way of doing things.
+But, what about C#?
+Is there C-Sharpic code?

+In this series of posts, I wil attempt to present some idioms or "expressions" to write more expressive C# code.
+I collected these idioms after reviewing code and getting mine reviewed too.

-Two useful C# idioms you can find and its alternative solutions.
+In this first part, you have two useful C# idioms on conditionals and its alternative solutions.

-* **Instead of lots of or’s, use an array**.
+## Instead of lots of or’s, use an array of possible values

+Use an array of known or correct values, instead of a bunch of comparison inside an `if` statement.
 You can find this code when checking preconditions or validating objects.

+Before,

 ```csharp
 if (myVar == 2 || myVar == 5 || myVar == 10)
     DoSomeOperation();
 ```

+After,

 ```csharp
 var allowedValues = new int[] { 2, 5, 10 };